jswans33/my-full-stack-fastapi-template/utils/pipeline/docs/diagrams/README.md

 4. **Abstract Interfaces**: Components program to interfaces, not implementations

 This architecture allows the system to be easily extended with new document types, processing strategies, classifiers, formatters, and verifiers.

+## Diagram Update Guidelines

+When updating the architecture:

+1. Follow the existing numbering convention for any new diagrams
+2. Update cross-references in related diagrams
+3. Maintain consistent styling and notation
+4. Update the documentation files to reflect architectural changes
+5. Add cross-references to related diagrams in comments or notes